planety/prologue/docs/deployment.md

 6. Validate whether you set everything up correctly by opening a new terminal and seeing whether you have access to the `musl-gcc` binary

 #### Compiling your dynamically linked musl binary
-Similarly to before, you can write yourself a compile command.
+Like before, you can write a compile command.
-This time though, we need to swap out the compiler that is used.
-Instead of `gcc`, we want to use `musl-gcc` in order to dynamically link with `musl` instead of `glibc`.
+This time though, we need to tell the compiler to use `musl-gcc` instead of `gcc` to dynamically link with `musl`.
 We similarly want to replace the linker with `musl-gcc`.
-We can use the flags `--gcc.exe:"musl-gcc"` and `--gcc.linkerexe:"musl-gcc"` to get a compile command similar to the one used for `bitnami/minideb`:
+We can use the flags `--gcc.exe:"musl-gcc"` and `--gcc.linkerexe:"musl-gcc"` to get a compile command:

 ```sh
 nim c \